 A demonym for Summit is Summitite.

-For example: My cousin now lives in another state, yet he still thinks of himself as a Summitite.
+For example: My brother moved when young, yet he still thinks of himself as a Summitite.

 - FIPS Codes

 - In the past, the federal government created a set of codes that are used to uniquely identify States, Counties and Populated Places (such as a community like Summit).
 These codes form the Federal Information Processing Standard. (specifically FIPS Document 55-3).

 The State Code consists of two digits, the County Code consists of three digits and the Place Code consists of five digits.
 The County and Place Codes must be used together with the State Code to be truly unique.

 For example, the following codes apply to the community of Summit:

 - State / County Code: 01 / 009 (Blount County)

 - State / Place Code: 01 / 73920

 The FIPS Codes have been replaced by an ANSI standard and the GNIS Feature ID.
 Although obsolete, the FIPS Codes are still in use by some organizations.